Kaezon/go-registry/README.md

 # go-registry

-## An generic interface for the registry pattern
+## A generic interface for the registry pattern

 Because adding a registry pattern to each project can result in a lot of code duplication, I decided to write a basic registry to slim down other projects.